 The harms of social media are well documented.
 It can be addictive, damaging, and toxic.
 Watching the highlights of other people’s lives and chasing the validation of likes and comments can destroy your self-esteem and steal hours of your day.
 Now, more than ever, social media provides a platform for echo chambers, division (even among family and friends), which inevitably leads to anxiety and even depression.

 However, social media can be a way to connect, especially for older people, those in rural areas, people with disabilities, or people who can’t find others with similar interests nearby.
 With the right approach, social media can be a positive and productive experience that fosters a sense of community.
-The isolation we’ve all experienced in 2020 can also be semi-alleviated through skillful use of social media in appropriate doses.
+The isolation we’ve all experienced over the past year can also be semi-alleviated through skillful use of social media in appropriate doses.

 Social media can enhance your life, but it takes work to avoid common social media traps.
 Here are five ways to make social media a positive force in your life.